I have just become a single parent, Help!

 You may feel like everyone is expecting you to be superhuman, dealing with all the extra admin, on top of the hurt of your family being broken apart.
 You need to look after yourself in all this.

 Congratulate yourself on having survived another day as a single parent!
-If things get truly difficult, talk things over with Family Lives on 0808 800 2222 or The Samaritans on 08457 909090.
+If/when things get truly difficult, call to talk things over with Family Lives on 0808 800 2222 or The Samaritans on 08457 909090.